Skip to main content

 Written by Harry Alexandre

-TTRS helps develop the typing and literacy skills of children, young people and adults who have difficulties with reading, writing, and spelling for a broad range of reasons, and at the same time increases their level of confidence, self-esteem and motivation as learners.
+TTRS helps develop the typing and literacy skills of children, young people and adults who have difficulties with reading, writing, and spelling.
+At the same time, it increases their level of confidence, self-esteem and motivation as learners.

-TTRS does this by teaching computer keyboard friendly skills in a unique "dyslexia friendly" way, and by following a structured literacy program using word lists of the textbook Alpha to Omega, by Dr Beve Horsby, Frula Shear and Julie Pool which is based on the work of Orton and Gillingham.
+The platform does this by teaching the keyboard in a unique "dyslexia-friendly" way, and by following a structured literacy program using wordlists from the textbook Alpha to Omega, by Dr. Beve Hornsby, Frula Shear and Julie Pool, which is based on the work of Orton and Gillingham.

-These are reading systems designed specifically for children and adults with learning differences.
-TTRS is a dyslexia friendly course which is effective for all learners, and the word lists closely mimic the normal pattern of phonological language acquisition.
+The wordlists are designed specifically for children with learning differences and closely mimic the normal pattern of phonological language acquisition.

 Multi-sensory

-It names the letters as they are introduced - and this makes the course accessible to students whose literacy is at the most basic level, no matter what their age.
+Letters are also voiced aloud as they are introduced, making the course accessible to students whose literacy skills are at the most basic level.

 Automaticity

-The first words - wed red fed led - soon start to become automatic with practice.
+The first words introduced in Level 1 - wed red fed led - soon start to become automatic with practice.
 This automaticity is an important element for building success.

-Students who struggle with the process of handwriting may do so throughout their lives, but may well be able to achieve automaticity of typing.
+Students who struggle with the process of handwriting may do so throughout their lives, but they may well be able to achieve automaticity in typing.

 Words flow through the fingers without the student having to consciously think about them.
-We call this "finger memory" or "muscle memory".
+We call this "finger memory" or "muscle memory" and it can be an especially helpful tool for students with dyslexia who struggle with inconsistency in their spelling.

 Repetition

-Repetition supports the learning of the correct placement of the fingers as part of touch-typing and so it's important for the student to look at the screen and not look down at the hands.
+Repetition is used to support correct placement of the fingers, as part of the touch-typing tuition.
+It's important for student to look at the screen and not look down at their hands.
+The more they type a word, the more the movement patterns become familiar and they can develop automaticity.

 Incremental steps

-The course is designed to help learners achieve high scores which enhances self-esteem and motivates them to go on with a CAN DO attitude.
+By teaching material in a step-by-step and modular way, the course aims to help learners achieve high scores, which enhances self-esteem and motivates them to go on with a CAN DO attitude.

 Did this answer your question?